Student Employment Handbook - Employment Policies and Procedures

 As necessary, a student may submit a written request for a reasonable amount of time off work to attend hearings or meetings established as part of the grievance process during business hours.
 This request must be approved in writing by the immediate supervisor to be acted upon.

 Regional Campus student employee complaints filed at a Regional Campus are covered by University Policy Register Rule 8-01-6 of the Administrative Code.

 Student employees may be employed by more than one Kent State department; however, supervisors should supportive and advocate that a student's primary responsibility is to be academically successful.
 Students are not permitted to work during the scheduled time of a class in which they are enrolled.

 Students may not work more than 28 hours per week in all jobs combined.

-While Career Services will monitor student work hours for compliance, supervisors are expected to communicate and enforce the 28-work hour limit with their student employees, including those working in more than one campus position.
+While Career Exploration and Development will monitor student work hours for compliance, supervisors are expected to communicate and enforce the 28-work hour limit with their student employees, including those working in more than one campus position.
 The consequences of exceeding the 28 hours per week limit for students, departments, and the university are as follows:

 International student employees must comply with work-hour limits set by the U.S. Citizenship and Immigration Services (USCIS).